Albert2522/Elasto_mania_game/README.md

 - Change bike physics to rotate the bike's body while jumping
 - Add "Jump feature"

-P.s There is no "Extreme Jelly Bike 1", just like this name. :-)
+P.s There is no "Extreme Jelly Bike 1", I just like this name :-)